ashmoy/tooth_seg/README.md

 ## PediatricDentalSegmentator model

-As DentalSegmentator, PediatricDentalSegmentator is based on nnUnet too, It has been trained on 380 dento-maxillo-facial CBCT scans including scans withs primary teeths
+As DentalSegmentator, PediatricDentalSegmentator is based on nnUnet too, It has been trained on 513 dento-maxillo-facial CBCT scans including scans withs primary teeths and evaluated on a hold-out test dataset of 56 CT and CBCT scans

 ## Using the extension